monzee/shiv/README.md

     }
     ```

-4. Override the activity's `#onCreate` method to use the fragment factory built by dagger.
+4. Override the activity's `#onCreate` method to use the fragment factory built
+   by dagger.
 Make sure to do this before calling `super.onCreate(...)`.

     ```kotlin
     class MainActivity : AppCompatActivity(R.layout.activity_main) {
-        override fun onCreate(savedInstanceState: Bundle) {
+        override fun onCreate(savedInstanceState: Bundle?) {
             supportFragmentManager.fragmentFactory = DaggerModelComponent.factory()
                 .create(this)
                 .viewComponent